 McKinsey Interview Tips

 What does McKinsey look for in its candidates?
-Problem solving and the ability to clearly communicate your though process.
+Problem solving and the ability to clearly communicate your thought process.

 As you go through the case, make sure you verbalize your structure and recommendation clearly!